Tahiti Island Wedding Rules of the French Civil Code

-Both parties must be at least 18 years of age to be married in The Islands of Tahiti.
+In order to have an island wedding in The Islands of Tahiti, both parties must be at least 18 years of age to be married.
 The law requires that neither party can currently be married nor can they be directly related.
 Each spouse should be physically present for the marriage and must exchange vows in front of a witness who is 18 years or older.

-A form of ID and their birth certificates dated no more than six months prior to the date of the wedding accompanied by an “apostille” (or internationally accepted legal document) with a certified French translation for both documents.
+In order to have an island wedding or elopement in The Islands of Tahiti, requirements include a form of ID and birth certificates dated no more than six months prior to the date of the wedding accompanied by an “apostille” (or internationally accepted legal document) with a certified French translation for both documents.
 If the birth certificates do not specify, a certificate of custom, non-married status or capacity to be married must be supplied attesting that the parties are not already married.
 If necessary, death certificates or divorce documents translated into French must be presented as well as proof of residence and a certificate of a legal announcement with non-opposition (concerns only countries where announcement publications are required by law).

-Once all the administrative details are taken care of, the mayor’s office will declare the wedding by putting an announcement on their bulletin board.
+Once all the administrative details are taken care of, the mayor’s office will declare the wedding or elopement ceremony by putting an announcement on their bulletin board.

 After this, it’s up to the future married couple to bring the French documents to their own country of residence and legalize the wedding under those laws.

 Download the required documents here.

 Opting for a Traditional Polynesian Island Wedding Ceremony

 This unique cultural experience will turn your island wedding into the romantic, authentic and magical day you’ve always dreamed of.